Mindset: How to Approach Iron × Violence

 Mindset as a System, Not a Feeling

-What you can control is the system: show up, follow the programme, train with intent, recover properly.
+What you can control is the system: show up, follow the programme, train with intent, and recover properly.
 Repeat.

 Iron × Violence does not require you to feel a certain way before you train.
 It requires you to be there and to move the weight deliberately.
 That is the entire mental demand.

-If you are tired, reduce load — not intent.
+If you are tired, reduce load, not intent.
 The programme accounts for this through RPE.
-Use it.
+Use it!

 What “Training With Intent” Actually Means